 If you happen to be filing Form I-751 with a waiver to the joint filing requirement, you may file early or late.
 However, Immigration and Customs Enforcement (ICE) may still move forward enforcing your removal.
 That’s why it’s essential to work with an immigration attorney if you need to file an I-751 petition after the deadline.

 USCIS will review your case to double check your eligibility for permanent residence in the United States.
 During this process, some I-751 petitions get denied.

 The most obvious reason that USCIS may deny an I-751 is marriage fraud.
 If USCIS believes that you have a sham marriage for the purpose of circumventing immigration laws, USCIS will deny the petition and refer your case to an immigration judge.

 But during the review, USCIS will consider all aspects of your eligibility.
 They will re-review your criminal background history.
 If you are discovered to have a criminal record, you may be found inadmissible to the United States, and your I-751 denied.

 These are serious consequences that generally require the support of an experienced legal professional.
 If you find yourself in immigration court, consult with an immigration attorney that can help you.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Petition to Remove Conditions on Residence (Form I-751), Green Card Renewal/Replacement (Form I-90), Citizenship Application (Form N-400), and several other immigration packages.